Trump's outlook going from bad to worse

 The complications of tax reform and funding the government are one reason why the White House is looking for a clean win on the confirmation of Gorsuch -- a process that could be completed by the end of next week.

 Yet even this victory will exert a price.
-If Senate Majority Leader Mitch McConnell is forced by Democratic opposition to invoke the nuclear option -- changing Senate rules to get around a Senate filibuster for Supreme Court nominees, poisoned feelings could linger in the chamber for years.
+If Senate Majority Leader Mitch McConnell is forced by Democratic opposition to invoke the nuclear option -- changing Senate rules to get around a Senate filibuster for Supreme Court nominees -- poisoned feelings could linger in the chamber for years.

 Such a step would inflame passions even more in polarized Washington and likely leave Democrats even more resistant to crossing the aisle and working with Trump.
 Already, there was little incentive to support a struggling GOP President, given his zeal in repealing the Democratic legacy item, Obamacare.

-Many Democrats are still fuming over what the consider the "stolen" nomination of President Barack Obama's Supreme Court pick Merrick Garland last year.
+Many Democrats are still fuming over what they consider the "stolen" nomination of President Barack Obama's Supreme Court pick Merrick Garland last year.
 And Trump's low approval rating -- 36% in the latest Gallup tracking poll and rock bottom reputation among Democratic voters, means Democrats have little political room to work with Trump even if they wanted to.

+Trump, however, has reacted to the defeat of health care by predicting that Democrats will be willing to work with him down the road, especially if Obamacare spirals into decline.
+Ryan, in turn, is using that prospect to warn his own party about the risk of remaining divided.

+"What I am worried about is ... that if we don't do this then he will just go work with Democrats to try and change Obamacare -- that's hardly a conservative thing," Ryan told CBS's "This Morning" Thursday.

 Russia isn't going away, either